navyxliu/leetcode/Notes.md

     return -1;
 }
 ```
 The easiest way of using binary search is to invoke the procedures defined in <algorithm>.
-It has a constraint: they only work with a concret sorted range.
+It has a constraint: they only work with a concrete sorted range.
 We can't perform binary search on a virtual space.
 If we want to use custom comparator such as greater, we need to ensure that range [Begin, End) is ordered according to the comparator.
 * lower_bound: return the 1st element that is >= __value
 * upper_bound: return the 1st element that is > __value